acornjs/acorn/acorn/README.md

   implemented through plugins.

 - **sourceType**: Indicate the mode the code should be parsed in.
-Can be either `"script"` or `"module"`.
+Can be either `"script"`, `"module"` or `"commonjs"`.
 This influences global strict mode and parsing of `import` and `export` declarations.

   **NOTE**: If set to `"module"`, then static `import` / `export` syntax will be valid, even if `ecmaVersion` is less than 6.
+If set to `"commonjs"`, it is the same as `"script"` except that the top-level scope behaves like a function.

 - **onInsertedSemicolon**: If given a callback, that callback will be called whenever a missing semicolon is inserted by the parser.
 The